 2.1.
-Data sources
+Data sources: Two Main Microdata Series

 Five data sources address business funding behaviour in Tunisia from both the demand side and the supply side in the recent pre-COVID 19 period and during the pandemic.
-However, only the first and the last data source documenting the demand side prove relevant, although not always representative.
+However, only the first and the last microdata series documenting the demand side prove relevant, although not always representative.